 I find Deadpool to be a really interesting character and his game was really decent when I played it the first time.
 With this second time on the new consoles the stutter killed gameplay and it really felt like a lazy port release at too high a price.
 Hopefully they fix the issue at some point and lower the price than I would definitely suggest giving this a play.
 It's got a solid campaign and so many great references for fans or general super hero fans.
 It's rather adult of a title as well so know what you're getting into, though it's incredibly satisfying seeing a game go all out in that regard.
 By the end of the campaign this game did deserve a better clean-up when being released again and it really is a great title that just has received poor treatment.

-Review Done on Deadpool for Xbox One
+Deadpool Review on Xbox One

 Review Code Provided by Sandbox Strat